Your investment

 Your tax situation

-Under the new Budget 2026 rules, only your real (above-inflation) gain is taxed.
+Under the new rules from 1 July 2027, only your real (above-inflation) gain is taxed.
 Adjust the rate to see how it affects your result.

-This calculator uses the Government’s proposed time apportionment transition method and assumes investment gains accrue evenly over the holding period.
+This calculator uses the time apportionment transition method set out in the Treasury Laws Amendment (Tax Reform No. 1) Act 2026 and assumes investment gains accrue evenly over the holding period.
 It uses your selected inflation rate as a proxy for CPI and applies Australian resident individual tax rates from 1 July 2024, including the Medicare levy by default.

 The calculator doesn’t account for all personal circumstances or tax rules, including main residence exemptions, small business CGT concessions, company or trust structures, carried forward losses, depreciation, foreign tax offsets, employee share scheme rules or other tax adjustments.